jouvetg/igm/doc/particles_v1.md

 # Description:

-This IGM module implments the former particle tracking routine.
+This IGM module implments the former particle tracking routine associated with iceflow_v1 (check at the doc of particles).

-# I/O

-Input: uubar,vbar, uvelbase, vvelbase, uvelsurf, vvelsurf
-Output: state.xpos, ...

 # Parameters: